 If you require a hire car for your ski holiday, there are a number of fantastic car rental companies based in Europe.

-If airports really aren’t your thing then you might consider the Eurostar operated snow train that runs directly from London St Pancras to Moutiers, from where you can take a bus, taxi or private transfer up to resort (www.altibus.com, www.alp-line.com).
+If airports really aren’t your thing then you might consider the Eurostar operated snow train that runs directly from London St Pancras to Moutiers, from where you can take a bus, taxi or private transfer up to resort.

 The overnight train departs London on the Friday night arriving in Moutiers in the morning in time for nearly a full day in the mountain on the quietest day of the week!
 However if a comfortable bed and a good night’s sleep is a priority then we suggest the Saturday morning service that arrives in Moutiers later that afternoon.
-Book tickets here at www.eurostar.com
+Book tickets for the Eurostar here.

 If you can’t travel at the weekends there is a more flexible service that runs daily.
 However, what you gain in flexibility you lose in convenience as this service requires a change at Paris Gare du Nord to Paris Austerlitz, for a domestic TGV service that will take you to Moutiers later that afternoon.
-You can check the train times and book here www.rail-europe.com.
+You can check the train times and book at Rail Europe.

 Driving to the French Alps is certainly possible, provided that you don’t mind a full day behind the wheel and you have a good selection of music prepared!
 Typically the journey will take between 7 and 10 hours from Calais depending on traffic, the weather and how fast you drive.
 Remember that you are likely to need snow chains, and it’s probably worth having a quick check of the weather before you go.
 The police have been known to check cars for snow tires or chains when the weather is particularly bad.

-For good directions we recommend www.viamichelin.com that also provide fairly reliable toll costs, and fuel estimations.
+For good directions we recommend ViaMichelin which also provides fairly reliable toll costs, and fuel estimations.

 Underground parking is available at each level of the resort but prices increase the higher you go up the mountain, between €50 and €80 for the week.
 Two free car parks are available down at Courchevel 1300, however these are outdoor and you must check for the snow clearing times so you can move your car during the process and avoid it getting towed!